SpiritualRealm/Lab-8/l8_report.md

 - Answer: Snort detected SYN stealth scan activity from the Nmap scan.
 An example was http_inspect which means the stealth scan was checking for a service.

 2. Which ports or protocols were probed by Nmap?
 Mention a few and their significance.
 - Answer: Ports 21 and 80 were probed by Nmap.
-Port 80 is the TCP
+Port 80 is the TCP port for hypertext transfer protocol(HTTP) and port 21 is the port for file transfer protocol(FTP).
+Port 80 is unencrypted, making it easier for attackers to exploit, and attacker could also transfer malicious files using port 21 after performing the Nmap SYN stealth scan.

 3. How did promiscuous mode help in detection?
+- Answer: Promiscuous mode helped Snort by allowing it to detect all network traffic, not just network traffic on the interface that the detection system is binded to.

 4. Compare Snort alerts and Wireshark output.
 What extra insights does Wireshark provide?
+- Answer: Wireshark provides additional information such as the number of bytes on wire of a packet, the ethernet version, internet protocol version, ICMP version and even source MAC Address from where the packet came.

 ### **Screenshots**:
 - Snort console showing scan-related alerts.